-Based on the principle of competing hydrophobicity and hydrophilicity (Fig. 6a and 6b), Zhang et al. [37] have designed few-walled carbon nanotube (CNT)-coated triacetatecellulose side-by-side bimorph fibers with intervarn/fiber spacing regulation through moisture responsiveness.
-Under wet conditions (open) the yarn collapses (an unbalanced expansion of cellulose (hydrophilic)-triacetate (hydrophobic) causes fiber mechanical actuation within the knitted textile), increasing the proximity of the fiber metaelements (CNTs) and inducing resonant electromagnetic coupling, to enhance the thermal radiation of the human body, facilitating heat dissipation.
+few-walled carbon nanotube (CNT)-coated triacetate-cellulose side-by-side bimorph fibers with intervarn/fiber spacing regulation through moisture responsiveness.
+Under wet conditions (open), the varn collapses (an unbalanced expansion of cellulose (hydrophilic)-triacetate (hydrophobic) causes fiber mechanical actuation within the knitted textile), increasing the proximity of the fiber metaelements (CNTs) and inducing resonant electromagnetic coupling, to enhance the thermal radiation of the human body, facilitating heat dissipation.
 Conversely, under dry conditions (close), the yarn suppresses heat dissipation.
-Textile switching between the wet and dry conditions (Fig. 6b) causes greater than 35% IR modulation.
-Fu et al. [38] have reported a knitted textile composed of hydrophilic cellulose fibers and hydrophobic polyethylene terephthalate.
-In the wet state, the intervarn spacing increases (from a densely packed state to a loose state) due to fiber deformation caused by the unbalanced expansion of cellulose fibers and polyethylene terephthalate, promoting heat exchange between the human body and ambient environment (Fig. 6c and 6d).
-Thus, the IR transmittance of the designed textile is about 2 times its transmittance in the dry state and approximately eight times that of conventional textiles under wet conditions.
-Moreover, unlike traditional textiles, on changing its porosity from 10 to 47%, its heat flux increases from 74.4 to 152.3 W cm-2, and its cooling effect increases by 105%.
+Textile switching between the wet and dry conditions (Figure 6b) causes >35% IR modulation.
+Fu et al.[38] have reported a knitted textile composed of hydrophilic cellulose fibers and hydrophobic polyethylene terephthalate.
+In the wet state, the intervarn spacing increases (from a densely packed state to a loose state) due to fiber deformation caused by the unbalanced expansion of cellulose fibers and polyethylene terephthalate, promoting heat exchange between the human body and ambient environment (Figure 6c,d).
+Thus, the IR transmittance of the designed textile is \approx 2 times and its transmittance in the dry state is \approx 8 times that of conventional textiles under wet conditions.
+Moreover, unlike traditional textiles, on changing its porosity from 10% to 47%, its heat flux increases from 74.4 to 152.3 W cm $^{-2}$, and its cooling effect increases by 105%.